Strahil Popov

-Strahil Popov (Страхил Попов; born 31 August 1990) is a Bulgarian professional footballer.
-He mainly plays as a right back.
+Strahil Popov (Страхил Попов; born 31 August 1990) is a Bulgarian former professional footballer who played as a right-back.

 Popov began his professional career at Litex Lovech in 2008.
 After loan spells at Lokomotiv Mezdra and Montana he became a regular in their team, playing 159 total games and scoring 6 goals for Litex.
 He signed for Kasımpaşa in January 2016.

-Popov is a Bulgaria international, having represented his country at under-19 and under-21 level.
-He made his senior international debut in May 2014, aged 23, in a friendly match against Canada.
+Popov earned 35 caps for Bulgaria between 2014 and 2021.

 Club career

 Born in Blagoevgrad, Popov began his career playing for Pirin Blagoevgrad before departing for Pirin 2001.

 Litex Lovech

 In 2008, Popov joined Litex Lovech.

 Lokomotiv Mezdra (loan)

 On 9 July 2009, Popov joined Lokomotiv Mezdra on loan until December 2009.
-He made his team début on 10 July, scoring goal in a 1–2 friendly loss against Sivasspor.
+He made his team début on 10 July, scoring goal in a 2–1 friendly loss against Sivasspor.

 Montana (loan)

 On 18 January 2010, Popov was loaned out to Montana for the rest of the season.
 He made his competitive debut on 20 March in a 0–0 home league draw against Litex, coming on as a second-half substitute, and participated in only one more game to the end of the season.